Arleta High School

 Arleta High School (AHS) is a secondary school located on Van Nuys Boulevard in the Arleta section of Los Angeles, California, United States in the San Fernando Valley.
+The school is operated by the Los Angeles Unified School District.
+1,038 students were enrolled in the 2024–25 school year.

 History

 The school opened on October 3, 2006, serving grades 9 through 10 during its first year of operation.
 It is part of the Los Angeles Unified School District.
 The school phased in grade 11 in the fall of 2007 and grade 12 in the fall of 2008.
 In June 2009, the first class graduated.

 The school houses three small schools: Social Justice (SJ), Science Math and Related Technologies (SMART), and Visual and Performing Arts (VAPA).

 All three schools utilize block scheduling where students take four 82-minute classes a day.
 Students finish a year's study in sixteen weeks.
 Arleta High School is recognized as one of the California Gold Ribbon Schools by the California Department of Education.

 Throughout the 4-year term, students are required to create a portfolio of all of their academic successes and present it in order to graduate and participate in the graduation ceremony.
 Transfer students must complete an essay of their academic success from their previous high school(s) and continue to complete their portfolio as much as possible.

 On Tuesdays the school encourages students to dress professionally as a preparation in career seeking, many benefits include good participation grading, priority to receive lunch, certificates and more.